HarshDhussa1008/Automation/news_scrap/README.md

 <b>This is a small automation project designed for scraping the news of your choice of interest from a single source.
-Just enter the topic as command line arguement and rest is done for you automatically.</b>
+Just enter the topic as command line argument and rest is done for you automatically.</b>
 <br>
 Hope you like it.
 <br><br>